trzsz/trzsz-ssh/README.en.md

   # The automatically save path for tsz downloading, the default is empty which poping up a folder dialog.
   DefaultDownloadPath = ~/Downloads

+  # When searching and selecting servers with tssh, the theme and colors.
+  PromptThemeLayout = simple
+  PromptThemeColors = {"active_host": "magenta|bold", "inactive_host": "magenta"}

   # When searching and selecting servers with tssh, the number of records displayed on each page, the default is 10.
   PromptPageSize = 10